lotivo/sequelize-guard/README.md

 ## Alternative

-- Mode-ACL is versatile library which has support for most ORMs.
+- Node-ACL is versatile library which has support for most ORMs.
   I actually tried to use that before writing this, but somehow wasn't feeling the power or freedom I wanted.
 But it is quite popular and mostly used.

 ## Contributions